Welcome to TSCM Questions,

 2. Let us know some information about your security concerns, goals, and the areas you consider sensitive.
 You may also email us a floor map to help explain.

 3. We promptly prepare a written Proposal.
-It contains competitive pricing (with expenses closely estimated), a suggested inspection strategy, and a Letter of Engagement.
+It will contain cost-effective pricing (with expenses closely estimated), a suggested inspection strategy, and a Letter of Engagement.
 There are never any cost surprises when working with Murray Associates.
 We help you plan your inspection so it stays within your budget.

 4. Upon acceptance, we schedule a mutually convenient inspection date.
 We are available 24/7, at no additional charge.

-5. Our team (2-4 people) will arrive at your location, dressed to blend in, with a few nondescript equipment cases stacked on a small luggage cart.
+5. Our team (2-4 techs) will arrive at your location, dressed to blend in, with a few nondescript equipment cases stacked on a small luggage cart.

 6. You are welcome to be with us, and ask questions, throughout the inspection.
 We enjoy explaining the methodology and equipment.

 7. Upon completion, we conduct a verbal debriefing.